aaronodonoghue96/hangman-python/README.md

  - Selecting I for Instruments will select a word from the instruments word list.
 In the stats menu:
  - If no games have been played, win ratio is 0, and a message is shown to the player to explain they have played no games so there are no wins (this is to avoid division by zero when calculating the ratio).

+### Validator Testing

+- PEP8
+   - I validated the entire contents of run.py on https://pep8ci.herokuapp.com/ and no errors were found.

 ### Fixed Bugs